gvwilson/fiction/in-heck/index.md

 Mouse blinked again.
 "And it has something for you."

-Mouse rolled foward and reached up with its single arm to hand Maddy a—a something.
+Mouse rolled forward and reached up with its single arm to hand Maddy a—a something.
 She turned it over in her hand.
 It was as long as her thumb but twice as thick,